 To inexpensively and quickly transform the the booths from dark, dingy spaces where no customer had ever wanted to sit into bright, welcoming seating choices, I had them clad in OSB (thanks Gary for all your hard work!), constructed pale scaffolding board tables which were customised using white chalk paint and gold edging, and finally created padded seat covers in fantastically vibrant shades of all the colours used in the scheme, with a few other patterns thrown in.
 Great job by Terry & Heather our upholsterers.
 We sanded and varnished the OSB to stop it being rough on client’s clothes #toptip

-The lighting was an interesting challenge, with coloured cables, wall lights, festoons and filament lamps from UCI, cage lights and fittings from Heals, a couple of Seletti Egg shades and some high street finds too.
+The lighting was an interesting challenge, with coloured cables, wall lights, festoons and filament lamps from Urban Cottage Industries, cage lights and fittings from Heals, a couple of Seletti Egg shades and some high street finds too.
 There’s such a plethora of amazing lighting choices out there now, and the industrial trend hit our design mark brilliantly, but with more punchy colour and glamour than in most industrial interiors.

 Lots of fun was had with the finishing touches, even on such a tight time scale.
 Can I have a giant ‘tache please Gary? were not words our skilled carpenter wanted to hear with the amount of joinery needed on site but make one he did to be used as a massive menu board.
 MDF, undercoated then triple blackboard painted – I love it🙂